janet-lang/janet/README.md

 ## Features

 * Minimal setup - one binary and you are good to go!
-* First class closures
+* First-class closures
 * Garbage collection
-* First class green threads (continuations)
+* First-class green threads (continuations)
-* Python style generators (implemented as a plain macro)
+* Python-style generators (implemented as a plain macro)
 * Mutable and immutable arrays (array/tuple)
 * Mutable and immutable hashtables (table/struct)
 * Mutable and immutable strings (buffer/string)
 * Macros
 * Byte code interpreter with an assembly interface, as well as bytecode verification
-* Tailcall Optimization
+* Tail call Optimization
 * Direct interop with C via abstract types and C functions
 * Dynamically load C libraries
 * Functional and imperative standard library
 * Lexical scoping
 * Imperative programming as well as functional
 * REPL
-* Parsing Expression Grammars built in to the core library
+* Parsing Expression Grammars built into the core library
 * 400+ functions and macros in the core library
 * Embedding Janet in other programs
 * Interactive environment with detailed stack traces